Considering Teachable vs Ruzuku?

 And The Winner Is…

 And the winner is Teachable.
 When it comes down to it Teachable is the best option.
-It offers everything from being able to market your course from offer an affiliate program, to offering course bundles, to doing upsells.
+It offers everything from being able to market your course from offering an affiliate program to offering course bundles, to doing upsells.

 Sure Teachable does charge a transaction fee on their Free and Basic Plans but that’s a small price to pay for the lower monthly cost and most of all I just feel Teachable sites just look better versus Ruzuku.